niklaskks/api-docs/source/includes/_intro_and_authentication.md

 * _Projects_ bundle Trainings and Collections.
 * _Collections_ help organize related or similar Documents.
 (These replaced "Content Projects")

-  There is a vague resemblence to the old Content Projects; however they are very different on the inside.
+  There is a vague resemblance to the old Content Projects; however they are very different on the inside.

-* _Documents_ are managable data containers for which a text can be generated.
+* _Documents_ are manageable data containers for which a text can be generated.
 (These replaced "Things")